Table Of Contents

 The Code contains several different rating formulas, broken out first by the body system impacted and then sometimes into specific conditions.
 An experienced veterans disability benefits advocate can explain which formula or formulas may apply to your specific medical conditions and what type of evidence the VA will use in rating your disability.

-In addition to the information you provide, the VA may schedule you for a C&P exam, which is a medical assessment performed at their request.
+In addition to the information you provide, the VA may schedule you for a C&P exam, which is a medical assessment performed at its request.
 Not everyone will be required to undergo a claim exam.
 However, if you are scheduled for one or more exams, it is important that you show up for your appointment, arrive on time, and fully cooperate.

 Combined VA Disability Ratings

 If you have additional conditions you believe may be service-connected or secondarily connected through one of your established conditions, you may include those additional conditions in your claim.
 Additional conditions may raise your VA disability rating.
-But, “combined” doesn’t mean added together.
+But “combined” doesn’t mean added together.
 After all, you can’t be more than 100% disabled.

 To start, each condition is rated separately.
 When a second condition is added into the mix, the percentage of disability is applied to the non-disabled percentage–what’s “left over” after the disability rating for the first condition.
 For instance, if you have a 60% rating for one condition and then get a 50% rating for another condition, the VA doesn’t add 60% and 50%.
 Instead, the 50% is applied to the 40% not covered by the first disability, and the resulting 20% is added to the original 60% for a combined rating of 80%.